 The Governance and Nominating Committee will inform all individuals who are candidates for election or appointment as a Director and obtain a written confirmation that such candidates will comply with this policy.

-Approval Date: June 10, 2015 Last Revision: November 21, 2018
+Amendment: The Board may amend this policy.
+Last Review: January 18, 2022 Approval Date: June 10, 2015 Last Revision: March 9, 2022